2908 W. Cary Street,

 The Byrd Theatre, named after William Byrd, the founder of Richmond, is one of Virginia’s finest cinema treasures.

-Another interesting apsect of the Byrd Theatre is that it contains a natural underground spring in its basement.
+Another interesting aspect of the Byrd Theatre is that it contains a natural underground spring in its basement.
 Water can be pumped from this spring for use by the building’s air conditioning system.

-In 1978, the theater was designated a state landmark.
+In 1978, the theatre was designated a state landmark.
 And the following year, it was named a National Historic Landmark.